 Accommodation options in Old Quebec

 There are various accommodation options for an authentic stay in Old Quebec.
-From Boutique hotels* to historic inns to cozy ones B & B* – you will definitely find a suitable option here.
-Please note, however, that accommodation in the old town is often fully booked early, especially during high season.
+From Boutique hotels* (advertisement) through historic guesthouses to cozy B & B* (Advertisement) – you're sure to find a suitable option here.
+However, keep in mind that accommodations in the Old Town often book up early, especially during peak season.

 Conclusion: Why Old Quebec is a must-see